The 5 Best Fly Fishing Places Near Vancouver BC

 We fish here by driving to a specific location or 2 and then it’s walk n wade.
 We can cover several large runs, riffles and pools as you swing our custom home made flies in front of feeding fish.
 There’s also raft trips available that allow you to cover more water.
 Fish here typically slam your fly.
 This is wet fly fishing only.
 We use 7-8 wt rods, floating main line with Rio sink tips.

-About our guided trips:
+About our guided fly fishing trips:

-October 7 to November 7
+Timing: October 7 to November 7

 The beauty is the choices here…

 The Fraser River Valley is on our list of Best Fly Fishing places near Vancouver because of one primary factor.
-Variety of locations and species within this region.
+Variety, number of locations and species within this region.
 There are 5 river systems in the area and 5 Pacific Salmon to choose from.
 Chum, Coho, Pink are the main salmon that are easy to get fly fishing in the Fraser Valley.
 There’s also Chinook and Sockeye but they’re much tougher to get on the fly.

 With a jet boat we can access dozens of hot spots on the Fraser River and it’s tributaries.
 We will fish on the Fraser, Harrison, Vedder, Nicomen, and Stave rivers.